core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

         description
           "List of YANG features from this module that are supported by the server, regardless whether
-          they are defined in the module or any included submodule.";
+          they are defined in the module or in any included submodule.";
       }